-- The Plan covering the spouse of the non-custodial parent. - (c) For a dependent child covered under more than one Plan of individuals who are not the parents of the child (nor the stepparents of the child), the provisions of Subparagraph (a) or (b) above shall determine the order of benefits as if those individuals were the parents of the child. - (d) (i) For a dependent child who has coverage under either or both parents' plans and also has his or her own coverage as a dependent under a spouse's plan, the rule in Paragraph D(5) ("Longer or Shorter Length of Coverage") applies. - (ii) In the event the dependent child's coverage under the spouse's plan began on the same date as the dependent child's coverage under either or both parents' plans, the order of benefits shall be determined by applying the Birthday Rule in Subparagraph D(2)(a) to the dependent child's parent(s) and the dependent's spouse. - (3) Active Employee or Retired or Laid-Off Employee.
-The Plan that covers a person as an active employee, that is, an employee who is neither laid-off nor retired, is the Primary plan.
-The Plan covering that same person as a retired or laid-off employee is the Secondary plan.
+- The Plan covering the spouse of the Custodial Parent; - The Plan covering the non-Custodial Parent; and then - The Plan covering the spouse of the non-Custodial Parent. - (c) For a dependent child covered under more than one Plan of individuals who are not the parents of the child (nor the stepparents of the child), the provisions of Subparagraph (a) or (b) above shall determine the order of benefits as if those individuals were the parents of the child. - (d) (i) For a dependent child who has coverage under either or both parents' plans and also has his or her own coverage as a dependent under a spouse's plan, the rule in Paragraph D(5) ("Longer or Shorter Length of Coverage") applies.

+(ii) In the event the dependent child's coverage under the spouse's plan began on the same date as the dependent child's coverage under either or both parents' plans, the order of benefits shall be determined by applying the Birthday Rule in Subparagraph D(2)(a) to the dependent child's parent(s) and the dependent's spouse.

+- (3) Active Employee or Retired or Laid-Off Employee.
+The Plan that covers a person as an active employee, that is, an employee who is neither laid-off nor retired, is the Primary Plan.
+The Plan covering that same person as a retired or laid-off employee is the Secondary Plan.
 The same would hold true if a person is a dependent of an active employee and that same person is a dependent of a retired or laid-off employee.
 If the other Plan does not have this rule, and as a result, the Plans do not agree on the order of benefits, this rule is ignored.
 This rule does not apply if the rule labeled D(1) can determine the order of benefits. - (4) COBRA or State continuation of coverage.
-If a person whose coverage is provided pursuant to COBRA or under a right of continuation provided by state or other federal law, or otherwise is covered under another Plan, the Plan covering the person as an employee, member, subscriber, or retiree or covering the person as a dependent of an employee, member, subscriber or retiree is the Primary plan and the COBRA or state or other federal continuation of coverage is the Secondary plan.
+If a person whose coverage is provided pursuant to COBRA or under a right of continuation provided by state or other federal law, or otherwise is covered under another Plan, the Plan covering the person as an employee, member, subscriber, or retiree or covering the person as a dependent of an employee, member, subscriber or retiree is the Primary Plan and the COBRA or state or other federal continuation of coverage is the Secondary Plan.
 If the other Plan does not have this rule, and as a result, the Plans do not agree on the order of benefits, this rule is ignored.
 This rule does not apply if the rule labeled D(1) can determine the order of benefits. - (5) Longer or Shorter Length of Coverage.
-The Plan that covered the person as an employee, member, policyholder, subscriber or retiree longer is the Primary plan and the Plan that covered the person the shorter period of time is the Secondary plan. - (6) If the preceding rules do not determine the order of benefits, the Allowable expenses shall be shared equally between the Plans meeting the definition of Plan.
-In addition, this plan will not pay more than it would have paid had it been the Primary plan.
+The Plan that covered the person as an employee, member, policyholder, subscriber or retiree longer is the Primary Plan and the Plan that covered the person the shorter period of time is the Secondary Plan. - (6) If the preceding rules do not determine the order of benefits, the Allowable Expenses shall be shared equally between the Plans meeting the definition of Plan.
+In addition, this Plan will not pay more than it would have paid had it been the Primary Plan.

+III.
 EFFECT ON THE BENEFITS OF THIS PLAN